 Purpose of Program: Under the Sarbanes-Oxley Act, the audit committee of a company covered by the Act is required to established procedures for (1) receiving and retaining information about, and treating alleged incidents involving the company regarding accounting, internal accounting controls or auditing matter and (2) the confidential, anonymous submission of concerns by employees about questionable accounting or auditing matters.

-Person to Contact: Charles O´Data, the Chairman of Audit Committee is designated as the person to contact.
-You can contact him by mail, fax or e-mail:
+Person to Contact: Ronald Lehman is designated as the person to contact.
+You can contact him by phone or e-mail:

 Your Right to Report: If you know or believe that any person in the Company is doing anything which is illegal or improper with respect to financial, accounting, auditing or following proper procedures, you are encouraged to report the matter to the parties designated below.
 The misconduct in question could range from stealing, embezzlement, bribing or taking bribes, to improper recording or reporting, or the improper withholding of information.
 If you are in doubt as to whether or not to report an incident, report it.